Console environment configuration for a testing workstation

 # aptitude install iamerican ibritish iitalian ingerman

-Finally, install some wordlists (that should be already installed for cracklib):
+Finally, install some wordlists (some of which should be already installed for cracklib):

 # aptitude install wamerican wbritish witalian wngerman